 Sirius Plant looks after more than 70 machines that work across the group’s operations.
 In earthworks alone, the company is involved with everything from soil stabilisation to site preparation and levelling, and from retaining wall construction to off-site disposal and importation of soil.

-With 130 pages of first-class specialist transport content, what more could you wish for?
+With 140 pages of first-class specialist transport content, what more could you wish for?
 Click the appropriate link below to purchase your annual subscription, or an individual copy.

 IN THE DECADE SINCE OUR LAST VISIT TO CRANE HIRE SPECIALIST SOUTHERN CRANES & ACCESS, MUCH HAS CHANGED – FROM THE TRUCKS IT RUNS AND THE EQUIPMENT IT HIRES OUT TO THE TECHNOLOGY IT USES AND THE SHAPE OF ITS HEADQUARTERS.
 HEAVYTORQUE REPORTS.

+It’s been 10 years since we last visited Southern Cranes & Access and there have been quite a few changes at the Southwater, West Sussex-based self-propelled crane hire specialist in that time.
 Not least, from the transport viewpoint, is the arrival of three mighty Volvo FH16 780hp/3,800Nm 17-litre 6-cylinder 6×4 tractor units.
 Fitted with the most powerful diesel engine available on a production truck in Europe, they are being used to haul the trailers that carry the heavy ballast that may be required to ensure a crane can operate at its maximum capacity.
 It’s certainly a task that requires plenty of power and torque.

 All with I-Shift automated transmissions, single-bunk sleeper cabs and capable of operating at 150 tonnes, the newcomers have the shortest wheelbases possible to aid manoeuvrability on construction sites.
-“We sometimes end up in places that are really tight,” reasons Southern Cranes director Clive Sadler.

-With 130 pages of first-class specialist transport content, what more could you wish for?
+With 140 pages of first-class specialist transport content, what more could you wish for?
 Click the appropriate link below to purchase your annual subscription, or an individual copy.

 PPC GROUP HAS EVOLVED FROM UNDERGROUND UTILITY CONTRACTOR SPECIALISING IN GAS AND WATER TO TRANSPORTING THIRD-PARTY HEATING, VENTILATION AND AIR-CONDITIONING EQUIPMENT, ROOF TRUSSES AND EVEN LANDMARK SCULPTURES.
 HEAVYTORQUE REPORTS.